 Causes of Louisiana 18-Wheeler Accidents

-Louisiana Truck Accident Lawyers Discuss the Most Common Causes of Big Rig Accidents and Getting Compensation For Our Injured Clients
+Louisiana Truck Accident Lawyers Discuss Common Causes of Big Rig Accidents and Getting Compensation For Our Injured Clients

 Under U.S. federal law, commercial trucks that are used in interstate commerce must be constructed and operated according to detailed federal guidelines.
 In Louisiana, trucks that are not used in interstate commerce are governed by comparable state laws and regulations.

 Understanding these rules is crucial when investigating a truck accident case.
 At Domengeaux Wright Roy & Edwards LLC, our attorneys are prepared to evaluate all of the possible causes of our clients’ accidents.